Aero-Scan/AeroScan/README.md

 ## Introduction

-AeroScan leverages the Raspberry Pi’s portability and Prometheus’s monitoring capabilities to provide a lightweight, distributed network scanning solution.
+AeroScan leverages the Raspberry Pi’s portability, and wifi scanning capability and Prometheus’s monitoring capabilities to provide a lightweight, distributed network scanning solution.
 Deploy Pis at remote locations or across your premises to continually monitor connectivity quality and wireless environment health.

 ## Architecture